dinuka-kasun-medis/computer-graphics-openCV/README.md

 <br>

 ### Contributing
-Warmly welcome to developers for contributing **PersoAd** Project.
+Warmly welcome to developers for contributing this Project.
 Make sure to open an issue and communicate with us before creating a Pull Request.

 <br>